mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 }
 ```

-The advantages of approaching views like this is that you get support for all that HTML has to offer out of the gate, and instead focus on building a small language for interpolating values into the templates.
+The advantages of approaching views like this is that you get support for all that HTML has to offer out of the gate, and focus on building a small language for interpolating values into the templates.
 Some claim also that these templates lead to “logic-less” views, though confusingly they all support plenty of constructs for logic such as “if” statements and loops.
 A more accurate description might be “less logic” views since you are necessarily constricted by what logic you can use by the language.

-The downsides, however, far outweigh the ups. (more here)
+The downsides, however, far outweigh the ups.
+Most errors in templating languages appear at runtime since they are usually not compiled.
+One can adopt a linting tool to find some (but not all) errors, but that is also an extra dependency that you need to manage.
+Some templating languages are compiled (like [HAML](http://haml.info)), but even then the tooling basic and does not provide good error messages.
+In general, it is on you to make these languages safe for you to deploy with confidence.

+Further, a templating language is just that: a language!
+It needs to be robust enough to handle what most users what to do with a language.
+That means it should support logical flow expressions, loops, IDE autocomplete, IDE syntax highlighting, and more.
+It also needs to solve all of the new problems that appear, like escaping characters that are ambiguous with respect to HTML and the template language.

-We claim that rather than embracing “logic-less” templates, and instead embracing pure functions and types, we will get a far more expressive, safer and composable view layer.
+We claim that rather than embracing “logic-less” templates, and instead embracing pure functions and types, we will get a far more expressive, safer and composable view layer that can be compiled directly in Swift with no extra tooling or dependencies.

 ## Embedded Domain Specific Language